UCSCRocketry/ground-control/README.md

 >   - altitude speedometer
 >   - acceleration speedometer
 >   - battery life value
->   - time lapsed value
+>   - time lapsed value.
 > - To do:
 >   - create the front end layout with these graphs
 >   - connect routing and add click functionality to the green "New Page" button